 Clean and Waterproof the Canvas

 If the fabric has begun to absorb water, you’ll need to apply a good waterproofing product.
 We love 303 High Tech Fabric Guard.
 It is easy to apply, relatively inexpensive, and it is recommended by Sunbrella, the manufacturer of our canvas fabric.
 Best of all, it works great!
+If your canvas is vinyl, DO NOT use the High Tech Fabric Guard on it.
+You won’t need to waterproof vinyl, just protect it from sun damage.
 Need more info on how to care for your canvas?
 We’ve detailed just how we clean and waterproof our tenting in a post you can find here.

 Clean and Protect the Vinyl & Windows

 Once we’ve got the fabric cleaned, it’s time to give all the camper vinyl some love.
+If you have all vinyl tenting, you can use this method to clean your canvas.
 We clean all the black marks and dirt from the tops of the bunkends with a Magic Eraser and a good cleaning solution.
 We like either 303 Multi Surface Cleaner or LA Totally Awesome Cleaner (also available at DollarTree).
-Once we’ve got the vinyl clean, we condition it with either ProtectAll (also available at Walmart in the RV aisle for much cheaper) or 303 Aerospace Protectant.
+Once we’ve gotten the vinyl clean, we condition it with either ProtectAll (also available at Walmart in the RV aisle for much cheaper) or 303 Aerospace Protectant.
 I like both, and it really just depends what I have on hand.
 Want more details on how we clean and treat our vinyl?
 Check out this post.

 To clean and protect the windows, we use ProtectAll.
 We have been so happy with how well it has worked for us.
 When we first got the camper, the windows were disgustingly dirty and yellowed.
 One application of ProtectAll, and they looked new again.
 In fact, our windows looked so amazing that we put that project on our yearly spring cleaning to-do list.
 This prevents the windows from becoming dry and brittle.
-Although I have never used it personally, I have also heard great things about a similar product called PlastX, so if you can’t find ProtectAll in your area, that is another option.
+We have also used a similar product called PlastX, and it works pretty well, too, so if you can’t find ProtectAll in your area, that is another option.
 You can read more about our window cleaning process here.

 Clean the Exterior and Apply Seal Protectant